Script

 Lines 12-32 define and execute a main block within which all our executable code will run.
 This is done to preserve the scope of any locally scoped variables used in the script.

 A number of bash utility functions are also provided for more complex tasks relating to docker or common tasks that are made simpler.
-Please see the utils folder in the source code for a list of all available utility functions.
+Please see the for a list of all available utility functions.